Chloe Sullivan: Role in Smallville

 At the start of season eight, it is revealed that Chloe was not arrested by DDS, but Lex's security personnel impersonating DDS agents.
 While subjected to their tests, Chloe discovers that her altercation with Brainiac has apparently caused to her to lose her meteor-related powers, but instilled two new abilities: vast super intelligence and technopathy.
 Returning to Smallville, Chloe reopens the Isis Foundation.
 Though she loves Jimmy, she finds herself attracted to paramedic Davis Bloome (Samuel Witwer).
 In the episode "Abyss", Brainiac's infestation causes Chloe to lose her memories.
 Clark takes Chloe to his biological father Jor-El, who restores her memories.
 After Chloe marries Jimmy in "Bride", she is kidnapped by Doomsday, a genetically engineered killing machine bent on destroying Earth and becomes Brainiac's vessel once again.
 Brainiac attempts to drain the world of all its human knowledge but is stopped and removed from Chloe's body by the Legion, superheroes from the future, in "Legion".
 In "Hex", Chloe assumes the codename Watchtower full time because she feels her life needs more meaning.
 Chloe discovers that Davis is Doomsday in "Eternal".
 She attempts to assist Davis' suicide using kryptonite; when this fails, she stays by his side in order to keep Doomsday under control.
 In the episode "Beast", she and Davis leave town together; Chloe reasons it will protect Clark.
 In the season eight finale, she uses black kryptonite to separate Davis from Doomsday; Clark buries Doomsday beneath Metropolis.
-However, when Davis discovers that Chloe is still in love with Jimmy, he stabs Jimmy and attempts to kill Chloe; Jimmy impales him on a metal rod, and they both die.
+When Davis discovers that Chloe is still in love with Jimmy, he stabs Jimmy and attempts to kill Chloe; Jimmy impales him on a metal rod, and they both die.
 Chloe vows to keep the Watchtower Jimmy gave her as a wedding gift open, in the hope that all lost heroes—namely Oliver and his team—will find their way home.